 Missing Your 1099-PATR?

-Cooperatives are required to send these forms by Friday, January 31st, 2025.
+Cooperatives are required to send these forms by Monday, February 2nd, 2026.
 If February rolls around and you haven't received yours, contact the cooperative directly.
-They should be able to provide a duplicate or explain why you didn't receive one.

 Errors on Your Form?

-If you spot an error (wrong amount, incorrect information, etc.), contact the cooperative that issued it.
+If you spot an error, contact the cooperative that issued it.
 They'll need to send you a corrected form.
-Don't try to "fix" it yourself on your tax return - that's a recipe for IRS confusion.
+Don't try to "fix" it yourself on your tax return — that's a recipe for IRS confusion.

 Deadlines and Record Keeping